lexinamer/MEJO487/Class01/README.md

 ## Policies and Procedures
 * Run through syllabus and guidelines
 * Explain plagiarism as it relates to code
-* *Homework*- each day you will be assigned readings, homework, or project work time.
+* **Homework**- each day you will be assigned readings, homework, or project work time.
 Only some of them will be graded- I will let you know ahead of time which ones you need to submit.
 The others will just be a complete or incomplete.
-* *Projects* - There will be 4 main projects that consist the bulk of your grade.
+* **Projects** - There will be 4 main projects that consist the bulk of your grade.
 You will have plenty of time in class and outside class to complete it.
-* *Submissions*- Once we learn Github, you will be submitting your files through Github pages and Google forms.
+* **Submissions**- Once we learn Github, you will be submitting your files through Github pages and Google forms.
 Honestly, I hate Sakai and have found this to be the easiest way to submit assignments and let me see both the code and the live site.
 Please submit ON TIME.
-* *Time* - I expect students to be on time and in their seats at the start of class.
+* **Time** - I expect students to be on time and in their seats at the start of class.
 Class starts at 5:30- this means your butt should be in the chair at 5:30.
 Not getting coffee.
 Not running to the bathroom.
 In your seat.
 We have a lot of material to cover and a limited about of time.
 I will keep a tally of tardiness and dock points for excessive lateness.

 ## Demos and In Class Notes
 * I use Github (the industry standard) for all of my lecture notes, demos, etc. Here is the repo: https://github.com/lexinamer/mejo487 where you can find all information.
 * Quickly walk through Github and cloning
-* I’ll always include my demo code at the end of the lecture and push it up for your viewing.
+* I’ll always include my demo code at the end of the lecture and push it up for your use.

 ## Pulse Check for Skills
 * Who feels comfortable writing clean CSS?